 Parrots’ tongues are connected by:

 - Intrinsic muscles.
-These connect the multiple bones and cartilage within the hyoid.
-They allow the hyoid to move and shift to reshape the tongue.
+These connect the multiple bones and cartilage within the hyoid, allowing the hyoid to move and shift to reshape the tongue.

 - Extrinsic muscles.
 These connect the tongue to bones outside of the hyoid, allowing it to move around.

-Parrots are among a small number of creatures that possess these.
+Parrots are among a small number of creatures that possess these connectors.
 This combination of extrinsic and intrinsic muscles gives parrots control.
-They use it to:

 - Move their tongues